SuperRonJon/JavaAsciiGenerator/README.md

 -f = outputs to a file instead of to the console.
 Output filename will be image.png.txt (image.png is whatever original image was named)

+-b = removes bottom right border that sometimes occurs on certain image outputs.
+You'll know if you need it.

 ![WindowsTerminal_oaIjW7fMUd](https://github.com/user-attachments/assets/7b8bb38a-e663-43d6-9183-f80794eac211)